 While not many anecdotes about Caen Prison survive within the family, Kathleen told her children that she was in the political prisoner section of the prison, and that the women were on one floor and the men were on the floor above them.
 The men used to pass messages down on strings to the women (something corroborated by Guernsey woman Winifred Green, who shared a cell with them and who learned of additions to the prison from the Channel Islands from the men).

 The women were overseen by French wardresses, who were nice to them.
 Kathleen and Lilian did not have to carry out any forced labour.
 Kathleen testified that one of the senior staff from Summerland knitwear factory, where she worked, came to the prison with clothes for her.
 While this story seems incredible, it is quite possible that one of these men was in the Purchasing Commission and was in France to buy stocks for the Island; he could have made a detour to the prison to drop off a few clothes.

-Further documents indicate that by decree of the magistrate dated 23 January 1942, the sentence of the women was to end on 8 February 1942.
-It was ‘deferred until the end of the state of war … upon condition that the sentenced person conducts herself, in relation to the Army of Occupation, in a manner not calculated to cause friction and is not in future the author of any punishable action.’
+Further documents indicate that by decree of the magistrate dated 23 January 1942, the sentence of the women was to end on 8 February 1942 and they were released on 9 February 1942.
+Their sentences were ‘deferred until the end of the state of war … upon condition that the sentenced person conducts herself, in relation to the Army of Occupation, in a manner not calculated to cause friction and is not in future the author of any punishable action.’